shivsatyam1729/shivsatyam1729.github.io/_posts/2026-03-25-number-theory-divisibility.md

 date: 2026-03-25
 ---

+A concise introduction to divisibility and the foundations of number theory.
+This post develops core ideas such as the greatest common divisor, Bézout’s lemma, and the Euclidean algorithm, illustrated with clear examples and a problem solving perspective to build intuition for deeper results.

 # Divisibility

 Some definitions that are consistent through this article are listed below.
 Make sure to be familiar with these.